Frequently Asked Questions

 HERE ARE SOME ADDITIONAL POINTERS ON STUDYING FOR THE NATIONAL CERTIFICATION EXAM

 In preparing for your career, you realized that the day you stop learning, is the day you shouldn’t be doing what you are doing.
 Throughout this process, you will find out what you know, what you remember, and what you don’t know.
-Nothing in this national credentialing course should be beyond your ability to master.
+Nothing in this National Credentialing program should be beyond your ability to master.
 By allowing yourself the time to study, being patient with yourself and you will be successful.

 Start now to identify any weaknesses in your current skills and knowledge.